goauthentik/authentik/website/blog/2023-06-13-building-apps-with-scale-in-mind/item.md

 ### Microservices Architecture

 Another option is to adopt a microservices architecture, where each app component runs as a separate service with its own data storage, deployment, and scaling capabilities.
-This approach provides greater flexibility and resilience, as individual services can be scaled, updated, or replaced without affecting the entire app.
+This approach can provide greater flexibility and resilience, as individual services can be scaled, updated, or replaced without affecting the entire app.
 While microservices architecture offers several advantages, it also introduces certain complexities.
 Managing multiple services can be challenging, as it requires coordination and can result in increased network latency.
 Ensuring data consistency across different services is another common concern.
-Despite these challenges, with careful planning and proper tooling, the benefits of microservices often outweigh the complexities.
+Here, with authentik, we chose to use a [mono-repo approach](https://goauthentik.io/blog/2023-04-22-monorepos-are-great), but perhaps the most well-known example of successful (and necessary) microservices archiecture is [OpenStack](https://www.openstack.org/).

 ## Horizontal Scaling for System Servers